Main content | back to top

 How does CCS work?

 Nature has been storing carbon dioxide (CO2) underground for millions of years.
 Now Shell and others are developing technologies to capture CO2 from major industrial plants and store it safely underground.
-This approach, known as carbon capture and storage (CCS), could reduce global CO2 emissions by around 20% in 2050.
+This approach, known as carbon capture and storage (CCS), could reduce global CO2 emissions by around 15% by 2050 if it is rapidly deployed in the coming years.
+Without it, the chances of limiting the global temperature rise to a relatively safe 2°C is unlikely.

 Major industrial plants such as power stations, cement factories, refineries and chemical plants produce a large share of man-made greenhouse gases.